stefanasandei/website/src/pages/posts/ccna.md

 - Client - Server: the client requests content which is processed and sent by the server
 - Peer to peer: each device can be either a client or a server, no dedicated server is required

-Types of networks, by dimension:
+Types of networks, by size:

 - LAN = Local Area Network (home, school, company size)
 - MAN = Metropolitan Area Network (multiple LANs)